kamyab9k/Gratitude-Garden-Couples-Documentation/README.md

 Each gratitude creates a new plant, allowing couples to visually see their relationship garden grow over time.

+Partners can view and explore each other's gardens, revisit meaningful memories, and grow their shared collection of gratitude together.

 > More UI/UX screens and design details will be added to the documentation.